 After Lunch

 Visit some of Basel’s most important religious sites.
-The red sand-stone Basel Munster, located on a hill overlooking the Rhine, is one of the city’s main attractions.
+The red sandstone Basel Minster, located on a hill overlooking the Rhine, is one of the city’s main attractions.
 It was built between 1019 and 1500 in the Gothic and Romanesque styles, and offers stunning views for those who venture up one of the towers.

-The Elisabethenkirche, the most renowned neo-Gothic structure in Switzerland, is located in the center of Basel next to the Basel Theater.
+The Elisabethenkirche, the most renowned neo-Gothic structure in Switzerland, is located in the center of Basel next to the Theater Basel.
 It was the first church constructed there following the Reformation.
 A third church in Basel to include in your visit is the Peterskirche.
 This church, with its delicately arched interior pillars, features a beautiful white-and-red stone interior and many colorful murals.

 Some call it the “sweet spot” of Switzerland.
 Located on beautiful Lake Lucerne and ringed on two sides by imposing Mt.
 Pilatus and peaceful Mt.
 Rigi, Lucerne is centrally located, offers many attractions and is ready for visitors.